Universe in the Park

 A summer telescope observing program at state parks and nature centers

 Universe in the Park is a summer outreach program hosted by the Minnesota Institute for Astrophysics and area state and local parks.
-This annual program, modeled after a very successful project at the University of Wisconsin, is headed by faculty member Evan Skillman and graduate student Nico Adams.
+This annual program is headed by faculty member Evan Skillman and graduate student Nico Adams.

-At our events, representatives of the Institute will present a short (20–30 min) public talk and slide show.
+At our events, representatives of the Institute will present a short (~20 min) outdoor public talk and slide show.
 Presentations cover a variety of astronomical topics such as: the history of matter, how astronomers "see," and a journey through our solar system.
+For our 2021 season, we will be giving these talks outdoors to ensure they are as safe as possible.

 Afterwards, if weather allows, attendees have the opportunity to view the sky through multiple 8-inch reflecting telescopes, operated by the staff and provided by the Minnesota Institute for Astrophysics.
 Additionally, we provide free star maps (e.g., www.skymaps.com) and are happy to show visitors how to use them.
 Throughout the evening, we encourage questions from the audience and enjoy discussing topics ranging from backyard astronomy to the latest scientific discoveries.